-Considerable financial support is required to prepare an AVA petition and navigate the TTB review process, and the PGWA launched a successful fundraising campaign to cover these expenses.
-We wish to recognize and thank the following generous contributors for helping to advance our efforts to become an official AVA!
+Considerable financial support was required to prepare the AVA petition and navigate the TTB review process.
+We wish to recognize and thank the following generous contributors for helping to advance our successful efforts to become an official AVA!

 Platinum Level ($5,000 +)

 Discover our passion for making gorgeous wines from our family’s vineyards.
 Wine is a journey, and we hope you’ll join us as we celebrate 25 years of caring for our property, growing exceptional grapes, and setting the foundation for the most iconic region of the Sonoma Coast: the Petaluma Gap.
 Open Friday-Sunday from 11:00 am to 4:00 pm.
 Appointments welcome every day 10:00 am-4:00 pm.
 Join us for an unforgettable experience.